lbrandy/lbrandy.github.com/_posts/pub/2008-08-18-screaming-into-the-darkness.md

 So my three goals: usefulness, "interestingness", and dialogue.
 Entertaining would be an excellent fourth goal, but let's not get greedy.
 Hopefully it follows from the first three.

-<strong>Screaming into the Darkness</strong>
+### Screaming into the Darkness

 The hardest blog post to write is undoubtedly the first.
 What's really cool about writing your first blog post is that there's a virtual guarantee that <a href="http://www.markevanstech.com/2007/02/26/who-reads-blog-apparently-almost-no-one/">no one is going to read it</a>.
 Except my mom.
 Hi mom.
-And possibly a few of friends, for mockery purposes.
+And possibly a few of my friends, primarily for mockery purposes.
 Hello friends.
 It is, in a very real sense, like screaming into the darkness.
 It's somewhat of a bizarre feeling.
 This presents an interesting barrier to starting: it seems entirely pointless.
 You literally have to sit down at a computer and write something that is virtually guaranteed to not be read.
 And then you have to proofread it.
 Repeatedly.

 In the spirit of being useful, let me present to you the way I convinced myself to write the first post.
 No one can start reading until you start writing.
 It is a very real chicken and egg problem and the only solution is to, well, lay an egg.
 When they do start reading, they'll likely sift through the old archives to find other interesting things.
 I have absolutely no data to verify this conjecture but I suspect that first posts on popular blogs are among the most read.
 Given that perspective, the "first-post" problem of seems like a non-issue.
 It's not about the current readers, but the possible future ones.

 So, hello future reader.
-And Mom.</div>
+And Mom.